LexTOliver/ceaps-data-science/README.md

 4. Run the cells in the notebooks to perform data analysis and train machine learning models.
 5. Visualize the results in `results/` directory.

+### Observations
-Obs.: You might have some difficulties with the enconding of the data files.
+You might have some difficulties with the enconding of the data files.
 The encoding that best matches for me was `Windows-1258`.
 You can set it when running the data wrangling script with `--enconding Windows-1258` or you can set it to `auto` and try to identify the best one.

+Moreover, there are some date records that do not match the year.
+Since these cases correspond to less than 1% of the rows, it was decided to remove them to maintain the feasibility of the dates.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.